top of page

 Anxiety, Stress, Overwhelm

-My child is having panic attacks, biting their nails and picking at their skin, not sleeping well, eating too much or too little, not focused on school, avoiding and/or procrastinating, they look lonely and are isolating
+My child is having stomach aches and head aches, panic attacks, biting their nails and picking at their skin, not sleeping well, eating too much or too little, not focused on school, refusing to go to school, avoiding and/or procrastinating, they look lonely and are isolating, playing video games or constantly need to be distracted, negative self talk

 Difficulty regulating, expressing, and controlling emotions/